Metal Tile Backsplash & Mirror Mosaic Tiles

 4. Do mosaic tile last for a long life ?

 Ans: Mirror mosaic tile sheets have a long service life and can be used for decades.
-But its lifespan can differ depending on the type of material used and the quality of the panelling installation.
+But the lifespan of our metal tile backsplash can differ depending on the type of material used and the quality of the panelling installation.

 5. How to install tile backsplash in kitchen ?